kdcloudy/BootstrapBoilerplates/README.md

 # BootstrapBoilerplates
 Quick and basic starters code for basic static layouts in HTML/CSS such as signup forms, grids, gradients using Bootstrap.
+This is for delivering a quick testable, clean UI while you can still focus on your backend and before you jump to React or Vue.

 ## Dependencies:
 `link rel="stylesheet" href="https://fonts.googleapis.com/css?family=Roboto:300,400,500,700&display=swap"